-Analysis: In AY 2016-2017, the target was met, as 31 out of the 33 (94%) student projects sampled were judged competent or higher in their ability to engage with social and literary history.
-Based on the analysis of these results, and to further aid students in their ability to demonstrate a basic knowledge of social and/or literary history, we increased instruction in both social and literary history and the way these contexts are reciprocal.
+Analysis: In AY 2017-18, the target was met, as 52 out of 54 (96%) student projects were judged competent or higher in their ability to engage with social and literary history.
+This represented a 2% increase from the previous year.
+Increased instruction in social and literary history was the reason for this increase.
+Based on the analysis of these results, and to further aid students in their ability to demonstrate a basic knowledge of social and/or literary history, faculty increased instruction in both social and literary history and the way these contexts are reciprocal.
 This instruction took various forms, including increased readings, short reading response essays, longer essays, video essays, and presentations.

-In AY 2017-18, the target was met again, as 52 out of 54 (96%) student projects were judged competent or higher in their ability to engage with social and literary history.
-This represents a 2% increase from the previous year.
-Increased instruction in social and literary history is the reason for this increase.
-Further action will be taken to increase instruction in both social and literary history and the way these contexts are reciprocal.
+In AY 2018-19, the target was not met, as 44 out of 47 (94%) student projects were judged competent or higher in their ability to engage with social and literary history.
+This represents a 2% decrease from the previous year.
+Ineffective instruction in social and literary history is the reason for this increase.
+Further action will be taken to develop effective instruction in both social and literary history and the way these contexts are reciprocal.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 4.1.
-The AY 2017-2018 results marked a 2% improvement over AY 2016-2017.
-This increase results from increased instruction in both social and literary history.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to demonstrate a basic knowledge of social and/or literary history.
-Our courses will be further refined to increase instruction in both social and literary history and the way these contexts are reciprocal.
-Because of our improvement, we will be setting our new target at 98% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with faculty drive for continuous improvement, in 2019-2020 further actions will be taken to sustain and advance students' ability to demonstrate a basic knowledge of social and/or literary history.
+Courses will be further refined to increase instruction in both social and literary history and the way these contexts are reciprocal.
+Because of the decline, the target will remain at 98% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.